Dorvex/FlyStats-DCS-Public/README.md

 [Google Oauth 2.0 Documentation](https://cloud.google.com/apigee/docs/api-platform/security/oauth/oauth-introduction#:~:text=%22The%20OAuth%202.0%20authorization%20framework,obtain%20access%20on%20its%20own)

 After successful authentication using Google, app receives your private auth token (a way to link your data to your google account).
-After this email and google profile picture link is encrypted by app and cached locally for the purpose you displaying them in side menu.
+After this email and google profile picture link is encrypted by app and cached locally for the purpose of displaying them in side menu.

-If you are logged in you can specify your in-game callsign to ease the process of finding yourself in match scoreboard and uploading your replays faster.
-Callsign is also stored on app server.
+If you are logged in, you can specify your in-game callsign to ease the process of finding yourself in match scoreboard and uploading your replays faster.
+Callsign is stored on app server.

 You can delete all local data just by logging out of the app or deleting “FlyStats DCS” folder in your “Documents” folder.